 |

-"Lawrence" came to us on January 17, 2023 from a local shelter.
-He was diagnosed with diabetes and required daily injections of insulin which, due to the particular timings of this requirement, his caregivers were unable to provide.
+Lawrence came to us on January 17, 2023 from a local shelter.
+He was diagnosed with diabetes and required daily injections of insulin which, due to the particular timings of this requirement, the shelter was unable to provide.
 Lawrence was born about January 22, 2013 and is a very nice boy.

 Jan Chisholm Fredericton, NBDiane and Reg Wasson Florenceville, NBAshley and Tyler Green Grand Falls, NB |